Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 The backpack, the ultimate ally of the hiker

-I could write a whole guide about backpacks, and there are tons of them on the web.
+I could write a complete guide about backpacks, and there are tons of them on the web.

 But to make it simple, if you are looking for a daypack to start hiking, the one you currently have will be perfect for small outings of a few hours.